leleliu008/ndk-pkg/README.md

         ndk-pkg pack curl

-*   show the homepage of a given formula or this project
+*   show the homepage of the given formula or this project

         ndk-pkg homepage show
         ndk-pkg homepage show curl

-*   open the homepage of a given formula or this project
+*   open the homepage of the given formula or this project

         ndk-pkg homepage open
         ndk-pkg homepage open curl